 After the group disbanded, like everyone else, she embarked on her solo career.
 Her solo work actually catapulted her even further into stardom as her first English studio album became a worldwide hit.
 The 1982 album called Something’s Going On would actually top the charts in Belgium and Switzerland and was a top 5 hit in 8 countries.
 She continued to produce music until 2005 when she decided to take a hiatus.
 She would engage in one-off public appearances, but she really began to slow down.
 She even said she wanted to “let ABBA rest” in 2013, thankfully they didn’t rest for too long.

 What a legendary group, four tremendously talented individuals, that together, created a pop sensation that forever altered music history.
 What’s your personal favorite ABBA tune?
 Whose post-ABBA career have you enjoyed the most?
 Did the Broadway play, or two movies, do the band justice?
+I personally loved the first Mamma Mia! movie and the Broadway show was pretty awesome, too.
 Let us know in the comments below, we read every one!